triglian/2018-icwe-tutorial/Tasks-dev.md

 1. Go to the [uploads](https://dev.asq.inf.usi.ch/upload/) page.
 1. Drag and drop the zip file.
 1. Give a name to your presentation.
+1. Select "reveal.js" from the dropdown to specify the presentation type.
 1. Click Upload.

 ## Task 7 - Experiment with other ASQ question types